httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify any additional constraints upon the syntax of the structured used, as well as the consequences when those constraints are violated.
 When Structured Headers parsing fails, the header is discarded (see {{text-parse}}); in most situations, header-specific constraints should do likewise.

-Note that a header field definition cannot relax the requirements of a structure or its processing because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and floats, the format of strings and tokens, or the number of items in a list).
+Note that a header field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and floats, the format of strings and tokens, or the number of items in a list).
 Likewise, header field definitions should use Structured Headers for the entire header field value, not a portion thereof.

 For example: